marcinkubica/homebrew-kagent/README.md

 `kagent` is a CLI agent for Kubernetes automation.
 For more information, visit the main repository at [https://github.com/kagent-dev/kagent](https://github.com/kagent-dev/kagent).

-## Contributing
+## What's broken

-This tap is automatically updated when new releases are published to the main kagent repository.
+Github Workflows are bananas